Chovot HaLevavot: Humility

 Pride in outward possessions is incompatible with humility and must be suppressed; pride is still more so derived from the humiliation of others.
 However, pride stimulates nobler ambitions, such as the pride of acquiring knowledge or achieving good: this is compatible with humility and may enhance it.

 Repentance

-The practical tendency of the book is particularly shown in the seventh section, Shaar HaTeshuvah, the Gate of Repentance.
-The majority, even of the pious, Bahya says, are not those who have been free from sins but have once sinned and felt regret.
+The book's practical tendency is particularly evident in the seventh section, Shaar HaTeshuvah, the Gate of Repentance.
+The majority, even of the pious, ibn Paquda says, are not those who have been free from sins but have once sinned and felt regret.
 As there are sins, both omission and commission, man's repentance should be directed to stimulate good action where such had been neglected or to train him to abstain from evil desires that had led to evil actions.